autowarefoundation/autoware/ros/concerning-autoware-msgs.md

 To test whether the proposed approach works, please follow these steps:

-1. Get a fresh copy of Autoware `feature/autoware_msgs_refactoring` branch, ex. `git clone https://github.com/CPFL/Autoware.git -b feature/autoware_msgs_refactoring --recurse-submodules`.
+1. Get a fresh copy of Autoware `develop` branch, ex. `git clone https://github.com/CPFL/Autoware.git -b develop --recurse-submodules [AUTOWARE_PATH]`.
 2. Make sure the original builds correctly: run `./catkin_make_release` (follow the steps in [How to build](https://github.com/CPFL/Autoware/wiki/Source-Build) ).
-3. Switch to `feature/autoware_msgs_refactoring` branch, ex. `git checkout feature/autoware_msgs_refactoring`.
+3. Switch to `feature/autoware_msgs_refactoring` branch, ex. `git checkout feature/autoware_msgs_refactoring` and pull for changes `git pull`.
-3. Run the autoware messages refactoring script `./fix-autoware-msgs.py --fix` from the `[AUTOWARE_PATH]/ros` folder (it assumes `src` is a subdirectory).
+3. Run the autoware messages refactoring script as `./fix-autoware-msgs.py --fix` from the `[AUTOWARE_PATH]/ros` folder (it assumes `src` is a subdirectory).
-4. Make sure refactored version builds correctly: run `./catkin_make_release`.
+4. Make sure refactored version builds correctly: run again `./catkin_make_release`.
-5. (Optionally) If necessary, everything can be reverted to its original unaltered state with `./fix-autoware-msgs.py --recovery`
+5. (Optionally) If necessary, everything can be reverted to its original unaltered state with `./fix-autoware-msgs.py --recovery`.
+The recovery file `.autoware_msgs_refactoring_recovery` has a list of modified files, it can be deleted.

 ## Notes: